kulibraries/contrast/_posts/2022-04-04-meeting-notes.md

 **Open Science Workflow with RStudio Workshop**

 This will be a half-day workshop on Wednesday, April 27 (12-4pm) over Zoom, no deposit, capped at 25.
 Based on a [Carpentries Incubator lesson](https://carpentries-incubator.github.io/open-science-with-r/).
-Focus is practicing a typical open science workflow that includes pulling in a live data stream, R code, writing reports with Markdown/RMarkdown, and version controlling the whole think with Git/GitHub.
+Focus is practicing a typical open science workflow that includes pulling in a live data stream, R code, writing reports with Markdown/RMarkdown, and version controlling the whole thing with Git/GitHub.

-Contents:
+Approach and Contents:

 - Everything taking place in RStudio
 - Introduction to Markdown and GitHub